aldryn/aldryn-docs/docs/reference/boilerplates/first-steps.rst

 and install your Boilerplate.

 ..
 WARNING::
    All Boilerplates are currently set to be private.
 As a result, only yourself and shared users can install or modify the Boilerplate.
-We will cahnge this setting in the future so you can define this state.
+We will change this setting in the future so you can define this state.

 ..
 HINT::
    You can update a Boilerplate by increasing the **version** within the ``boilerplate.json``.
 To upload follow the